 2.3.4.
 Wastewater Treatment

 DEP issues permits for facilities and activities to discharge wastewater to surface water and groundwater of the state.
 It is authorized by the EPA to issue permits for discharges to surface waters under the NPDES Program.
 DEP issues permits for discharges to groundwater under state statutes and rules.
 These wastewater discharge permits establish specific limitations and requirements based on the location and type of facility or activity releasing industrial or domestic wastewater from a point source.
-Historically, the term "point source" has meant discharges to surface waters that typically have a continuous flow via a discernable, confined, and discrete conveyance, such as a pipe, ditch, channel or conduit.
+Historically, the term "point source" means discharges to surface waters that typically have a continuous flow via a discernable, confined, and discrete conveyance, such as a pipe, ditch, channel or conduit.
 This term does not include agricultural stormwater discharges and return flows from irrigated agriculture.

-New and existing facilities or activities must meet the stringent nutrient wastewater limitations set forth in this BMAP.
-New facilities or activities (those commencing after the adoption of this BMAP) must be capable of meeting the requirements of the BMAP at the time of permit issuance.
-For existing facilities or activities, DEP will modify the permit limitations and requirements to be consistent with the BMAP at the time of the next permit renewal.
-In some cases, the owner or operator of an existing facility or activity may require additional time to meet the modified limitations in the renewed permit, in which case, the permit will also establish a compliance schedule not to exceed four and half years after the effective date of the permit.
+New and existing point source facilities, such as domestic wastewater facilities, their associated RRLAs, and reuse activities must meet the stringent nutrient wastewater limitations set forth in this BMAP, as implemented pursuant to rules of the Department.
+Any such new facilities, their RRLAs, and reuse activities (those commencing after the adoption of this BMAP) must be capable of meeting the requirements of the BMAP at the time of permit issuance.
+For existing point source facilities, their associated RRLAs, and reuse activities, DEP will modify the permit limitations and requirements to be consistent with the BMAP at the time of the next permit renewal, as authorized by Department rule.
+In some cases, the owner or operator may require additional time to meet the modified limitations in the renewed permit, in which case, the permit will also establish a compliance schedule not to exceed four and half years after the effective date of the permit.

 In areas where there is anticipated growth in human population, adequate treatment capacity of domestic wastewater is essential.
 Domestic wastewater is treated through either WWTFs or onsite sewage treatment and disposal systems (OSTDS), commonly referred to as septic systems.
 Where sewer lines are available, Florida law (Rule 381.00655, F.S.) requires a development or property owner to abandon the use of OSTDS and connect to sanitary sewer lines.

-This BMAP requires all individually permitted domestic facilities to meet the effluent limits listed in Table 19 and Table 20, unless the owner or operator can demonstrate reasonable assurance that the effluent would not cause or contribute to an exceedance of the TN or TP TMDLs for the St. Lucie River and Estuary.
-To demonstrate reasonable assurance, the owner or operator must provide relevant water quality data, physical circumstances, or other site-specific credible information needed to show that the facility would not cause or contribute to the nitrogen or phosphorus loading to the BMAP area.
+This BMAP requires all individually permitted domestic wastewater point source facilities, their associated RRLAs, and reuse activities to meet the effluent limits listed in Table 19 and Table 20, unless the owner or operator can demonstrate reasonable assurance that the effluent would not cause or contribute to an exceedance of the TN or TP TMDLs for the St. Lucie River and Estuary.
+To demonstrate reasonable assurance, the owner or operator must provide relevant water quality data, physical circumstances, location, or other site-specific credible information needed to show that the facility would not cause or contribute to the nitrogen or phosphorus loading to the BMAP area.
 This demonstration may include factors such as dilution; site-specific geological conditions; research/studies, including dye tracer tests; and modeling.
 Should DEP concur with the reasonable assurance demonstration request, the TN and TP effluent requirements established here may be modified for the owner or operator or waived.
 New effluent standards will take effect at the time of permit issuance.